gliderlabs/cmd/docs/docs.md

 ## Command Environment

 Cloud commands can run any x86 64-bit program in a Linux Docker container.
-However, Cmd is designed for commands and scripts as opposed to long-running daemons.
+However, Cmd is designed for commands and scripts rather than long-running daemons.
 In fact, commands can only run for a limited time before they timeout, so Cmd is also not suitable for replacing your shell.
 Kudos for such a clever idea, though.